Don’t be. There’s actually a pretty easy and straightforward approach that most older adults can take.

-Don’t be.
-In this post, I’ll explain what is currently recommended, when it comes to vitamin D for older adults, and why I recommend this to most of my own patients.
+In this post, I’ll explain what I recommend to most of my older patients, and why.

 My Recommended Daily Dose for Vitamin D in Older Adults